beatrizcpbarbosa/beatrizcpbarbosa/README.md

 ### Hello there!
 I'm Bia

 My name is Beatriz Barbosa, but you can call me Bia. 🙋🏼‍♀️ I'm a brazilian UI designer and Front-end Developer.
-I'm currently studying software development (full-stack) at [Trybe](https://www.betrybe.com/) and working as a front end developer at Castle Digital.
+I'm currently working as a front end developer at Castle Digital.

-#### My Values and Hobbies
-🧠 Mindset of Learning & Curiosity <br>
-💜 Value Versatility <br>
-🙌 Teamwork & Good Communication <br>
-🌎 Passion for traveling and getting to know new cultures <br>

 #### Connect with Me
 - [Instagram](https://www.instagram.com/beatrizcpbarbosa/) <br>